Colourful heritage style windows of the Church Street, George Town.

 Eng Loh is an old coffeeshop which also doubles as a budget hotel and is located along Church Street, George Town.

 A large graffiti sprayed on a wall of a building along Church Street, George Town.

 The side facade of Chong San Wooi Koon (a Cantonese district association) which is located at the intersection corner of King Street and Church Street.

 It was said that back in the old days, a famous and notorious Chinese secret society had made their headquarter at Church Street, the same street that also housed Portuguese churches.

 Church Street is one of the many old and historical streets in George Town.
-It was named after a Catholic missionary church which was later renamed as the first Church of assumption.
+It was named after a Catholic missionary church which was later renamed as the first Church of Assumption (the church being founded by Father Garnault, a French missionary).
 This church was, however, demolished in 1850s and a new Church of Assumption was built at Farquhar Street.